ozgur-yalcin/mfa/readme.md

 ### Update account

-Update the secret key of accounts which account name is GitHub
+Update the secret key of accounts which issuer is GitHub

 ```
 mfa set GitHub 5BRSSSBJUWBQBOXE
 ```

-Update the secret key of accounts which account name is GitHub and the user is ozgur-yalcin
+Update the secret key of accounts which issuer is GitHub and the user is ozgur-yalcin

 ```
 mfa set GitHub:ozgur-yalcin 5BRSSSBJUWBQBOXE